murkl/arch-os/modules/imager/README.md

-# Arch OS Imager
+# Create boot medium

-Everything this Imager knows about making a bootable device.
+Everything this module knows about making a bootable device.
 It is data — one YAML file and the folders beside it — and it does not run on its own: [Oak](https://github.com/murkl/oak) draws the interface, asks the questions and runs the tasks in order.

+**Note:** _The folder is `imager`, which is what `--module=imager` opens and what `imager.conf` and `imager.log` are named after. **Create boot medium** is its `title:`, and what the row a person presses says._

 **Note:** _Putting Arch Linux on disk is a separate module: **[➜ Arch OS Installer](../installer)**_